Sleavely/eslint-plugin-ts-rules/README.md

 ### ts-rules/prefer-inferred-const

+If [`no-inferrable-types`](https://typescript-eslint.io/rules/no-inferrable-types/) had a very strict parent, this rule would be it.

-A `const` variable should generally never change, and even if it does it should be contained within the same type, so inference can be used.
+A `const` variable should generally never change, and even if it does it should be contained within the same type that it was originally inferred from.

 ```ts